JeffDess/zmk-config/readme.md

 keyboards use the same configuration.
 The only exception is the combos using thumb keys, which are in their own files (combo_34 and combos_36).
 Keyboards also have their own keymap files, but in pratice they use the same mappings.
-This repos uses Github action to generate both firmware simultaneously on each push.
+This repos uses Github Actions to generate both firmwares simultaneously on each push.

 ![My Corne 36 keys keyboard](images/corne36.jpg)